 Gardner CD et. al. Comparison of the Atkins, Zone, Ornish, and LEARN diets for change in weight and related risk factors among overweight premenopausal women: the A TO Z Weight Loss Study: a randomized trial.
 JAMA.
 (2007) 297(9):969-77.

-When this paper came out a couple of years ago, there was a ton of press about this study with further claims of low-carb metabolic advantages (several fitness related blogs have already stated that the Atkins diet generated significantly greater weight losses) based on it; of course as you’ll see the claims that were made based on the results aren’t quite as astounding as made them out to be.
+But the paper I want to examine today, examining four different diets in pre-menopausal women is being used to make that argument yet again.
+Several fitness related blogs have stated that the Atkins/very-low carbohydrate diet generated significantly greater weight losses based on it.
+As you’ll see the claims that were made based on the results aren’t quite as astounding as many made them out to be.

 The subjects were premenopausal women between the ages of 25-50 with a body mass index between 27 and 40 who had been weight stable for the previous 2 months.
-Folks were excluded for various reasons.
-311 subjects entered the study and were randomly assigned to one of the four groups with about 70 subjects per group.
+Other exclusion 311 subjects entered the study and were randomly assigned to one of the four groups with about 70 subjects per group.
 This is actually fairly large so far as diet studies go which is good as it helps to give it better statistical power.

 All subjects were given a copy of the respective book and a dietitian explained the details of the diet to each.
 For the first 8 weeks of the study, all subjects attended a 1 hour class per week.
 For the remaining 10 months of the study, they were on their own.